kingchi005/Stackclique/README.md

 ---

-installation and test
+Installation and Test

-Run the following scripts in this order
+download the Backend branch of this repo as zip file, extract it into a folder and run the following scripts on you terminal in this order

 ```cmd
 npm install